SpellarBot/learnjava/javabasic/src/main/java/com/rightkarma/learnjava/generics/ReadMe_Generic.md

 		l.add(object); //this will not compile

 * ?  really means - ? extends Object.
-* When you do get() -> that's ok becuase you can cast it to Object.
+* When you do get() -> that's ok because you can cast it to Object.
 * When you do add() -> there is a problem because you are saying that you don't know what it is and you need to LowerBound